AlterMannomann/SQL/README.md

 ## The Planck thing
 Everything is at level Planck, means we have planck time t = 1 with planck velocity c = 1.
 We can't see what is happening in space points or space point trees.
 We can only observe the result.
 Means we'll may see the energy, wave amplitude and wave length arriving to the next point, but not the wave movement, as a parent-child relation makes them direct neighbours, even if the distance of coordinate vectors is bigger than a planck length.

 When one planck time tick has passed, all calculations for the universe are done.
-All space points are always in reach within this time frame.
+All space points are most likely in reach within this time frame.

 ## Space points
 Space points are defined as perfect binary trees up to the supported dimension, where every tree node describes and contains the space points for